Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We are always on the hunt for the best bags.
 Laptop bags are a tough thing to buy.
 We all have different everyday needs that don’t always associate with anyone else’s.
 And we don’t just use the bag to it’s fullest, we use it to our most benefit…but at the same time also form to the available pockets and other features.
+See also our review os some of the best messenger bags.

 The Mixbag Transformer Bag is a European-style messenger made for 11.6” and 13.3” laptops; I tested the larger of the two, though potential buyers should be aware that if you have an older, thick 13” laptop, it may not fit.
 The few thick 11” laptops I’ve tested with and the 13” laptops I’ve thrown in, including a 2012 MacBook Pro, all fit just fine, so most laptops should work fine.
+If you need a bag to hold your camera/supplies you might want to look at our Timbuk2 Snoop camera review.

 At first glance, the Mixbag looks like a standard messenger, albeit a bit oddly shaped.
 Closer inspection reveals a very unique design that can be worn in a multitude of ways, most of which Americans will find silly.
 Take a look at the options that the company suggests in the image below.